 Students apply previously learned skills in garment specifications and costing to complete the production cycle.
 Emphasis is placed on how to source all components of a garment, locate a maker for the garment, negotiate price for a garment, and develop a merchandising and production calendar.
 Students visit and evaluate a production facility.
 Prerequisite: MPDV 2400

 A continuation of the Preproduction for Apparel course, students expand their understanding of garment specifications and construction.
 Emphasis is placed upon analyzing the choices made for materials and garment construction, and how these choices affect the price of a garment.
-Students use the Gerber Technology web-based PDM system to create technical packs and cost sheets.
+Students use the NGC cloud-based PLM system to create technical packs and cost sheets.
+Prerequisite: MPDV 2400

 This course challenges students to evaluate and apply emerging technologies, social media, crowdfunding, and supply chain logistics to create their own fashion start-up.
 Emphasis is placed on understanding consumer behavior in the digital era and meeting customer expectations while building a brand and new brand experience.
 Prerequisites: MPDV 2100, MPDV 2700

 Brand Portfolio Development

 Students research and illustrate original designs for one brand and distinct market segments of their choice to expand the content of their portfolio.
 Consideration is given to the use of technology as a means to expose and promote the students' skill level to the global job market.
 Personal branding of the students' portfolio is encouraged along with effective presentation techniques and formatting.
 Prerequisites: MPDV 2150, MPDV 2250, MPDV 2700